olaviinha/FinnStonks/README.md

 At the time of writing this, Bloomberg's API is available for a Freemium plan, allowing 500 monthly API calls free of charge.
 Each refresh or pageload of FinnStonks consumes 3 API calls to fetch the current market information, 3 day price history and 5 year price history.

-**This means you can refresh FinnStonks about 8 times a day**, or **every 5 hours** if your Stonks is always open with a refresh interval (setting supported).
-If your copy of FinnStonks is open on multiple devices (e.g. more than one person has access to it), it will naturally reflect on the number of consumed API calls.
+**This means you can refresh FinnStonks about 5 times a day**, roughly once every 5 hours if open 24/7 with a refresh interval.
+You can optimize this as you please by using the `refreshInterval` (refresh every n hours) and `refreshDuring` (hours of day between which refresh interval occurs) settings.
+If your copy of FinnStonks is open on multiple devices (or e.g. more than one person has access to it), it will naturally reflect on the number of consumed API calls.

 ### Your trading data